wp-plugins/todayish-in-history/readme.txt

 == Changelog ==

+= 0.2 =
+Added option to use fixed date range.
+Added option to limit proximity to current date -- eg. Only show posts from previous years within 30 days of today.

 = 0.1.1 =
 Fix to use sidebar's title size instead of hard coded h2.
 Added !important to commented out CSS that enabled full text links to appear.